 - Mique'l Dangeli, Ph.D.
 (Tsimshian and Tlingit Nations), assistant professor of Alaska Native Studies at University of Alaska Southeast and co-founder of Git Hayetsk, an internationally renowned Northwest Coast First Nations mask-dancing group located in Vancouver, British Columbia.

-The opening of Native Artists of North America represents the first phase of Seeing America, an ongoing reinstallation of the American Art galleries highlighting the diversity of the of the American experience through Newark’s rich collections.
+The opening of Native Artists of North America represents the first phase of Seeing America, an ongoing reinstallation of the American Art galleries highlighting the diversity of the American experience through Newark’s rich collections.
 Seeing America will feature new permanent installations of Latin American, African-American and Native American art from the 19th through the 21st centuries integrated throughout the chronological narrative of American art that the galleries present.

 Photo credit (header): Tsimshian artist, British Columbia.
 Frontlet, 19th century Wood, paint, and abalone shell, 8 ½ x 8 x 5 ½ in.
 Gift of Dr. William S. Disbrow, 1919 19.775